prem-dubey/Backend-Basics/Readme.md

 Making Controller now and made routes in user.routes and passed control from app.js <br>

 we can give our own name when there is export default otherwise give same name in curly brackets <br>
+Making register user <br>

+We learnt how to use postman and user.controllers register user is completed <br>

+Made Login user after the register user and also made a route for that <br>